ziliwang912/CMS/README.md

 # CISC 4900 Project
-A Content Management System © 2018 Zili Wang
+A Content Management System using Bootstrap framework on LAPP platform and published on AWS (http://18.188.148.233/).